Gloucestershire funeral services and support

 With burial space for ashes: most parish churches will have a small space in the churchyard for the burial of parishioners’ ashes, with a tablet marking the spot.

-- Stroud: New Stroud cemetery, at the end of Horns Rd. below the better known, picturesque, but unused Bisley Rd Cemetery.
+- Stroud: New cemetery at the end of Horns Road.
+Stands below the better-known, picturesque, but unused Bisley Road Cemetery.